Skip to Content

 If you don’t have a grapevine wreath to recycle, look for an ugly one in a thrift store.
 Usually, the grapevine is perfect for a new project.
 If the decorations are ugly or damaged, the price is usually cheap.

 You can also forage for grapevine.
-Just pull the vine from the trees and make your own wreath.
+Just pull the vine from the trees and make your wreath.

-How To Assemble the Easy Magnolia and Pinecone Wreath
+How To Assemble Magnolia Leaves and Pinecones

 I have tried many methods for adding magnolia leaves and pinecones to wreaths; by far, the easiest is using a hot glue gun.
 In addition, when you finish the Christmas Wreath, you can easily disassemble it and recycle the grapevine wreath for your next project.